 - Normal maintenance on all units is generally limited to filter changes.
 Units are provided with permanently lubricated motors and require no oiling even though oil caps may be provided. - 2.
 Filter changes are required at regular intervals.
 The time period between changes will depend upon the project requirements.
 Check filters at 60-day intervals for the first year until experience is acquired.
 If light cannot be seen through the filter when held up to sunlight or a bright light, it should be changed.
 A more critical standard may be desirable. - 3.
 The condensate drain pan should be checked annually and cleaned and flushed as required. - Record performance measurements of volts, amps, and water temperature differences (both heating and cooling).
 A comparison of logged data with start-up and other annual data is useful as an indicator of general equipment condition. - 5.
 Periodic lockouts almost always are caused by air or water problems.
 The lockout (shutdown) of the unit is a normal protective result.
-Check airflow rates (may be a dirty filter) and air temperatures.
+Check for dirt in the water system, water flow rates, water temperatures, airflow rates (may be a dirty filter), and air temperatures.
 If the lockout occurs in the morning following a return from night setback, entering air below machine limits may be the cause.